Sree-nikhil9999/ipcp_230/README.md

 - spec_gcc_001.champsimtrace.xz
 - sssp-3.trace.gz
  ## presentation
- For a more detailed understanding of what we have done, please refer to the following links: [vedio](https://drive.google.com/file/d/19zCp1uJ6k5SIRCJyZHFzYf62DoJzqx0B/view?usp=sharing) and [presentation](https://docs.google.com/presentation/d/1Q8yZPM2Aft-TVjLAGtYQPp328M-bk4fg/edit?usp=sharing&ouid=102546057728226842245&rtpof=true&sd=true)
+ For a more detailed understanding of what we have done, please refer to the following links: [video](https://drive.google.com/file/d/19zCp1uJ6k5SIRCJyZHFzYf62DoJzqx0B/view?usp=sharing) and [presentation](https://docs.google.com/presentation/d/1Q8yZPM2Aft-TVjLAGtYQPp328M-bk4fg/edit?usp=sharing&ouid=102546057728226842245&rtpof=true&sd=true)

  ## results
 The results and plots are stored in their respective folders.
 The 'results' folder contains the simulation results of the traces, along with their IPC values, which are saved in the 'ipc.txt' file.

 ## contributors
-all the changes in the code  and slides, vedios are made by
+all the changes in the code, slides and vedios are made by
 | Name | RollNumber |
 | ----------- | ----------- |
 | Koyi Sree Nikhil | 210050089 |